mattwcole/beer-quest/README.md

 ### Docker

 Run `docker-compose up` from the root of the repository.
+This will run tests and build/run containers for both apps.
 Browse the web app at http://localhost:8080.
 The API has a single endpoint at http://localhost:8081/pubs.

 ### API